manjeet-thadani/cat-image-of-the-day/README.md

 #### Deploy MongoDB (optional):

-We can deploy HA MongoDB in k8 cluster or can use MongoDB Atlas to provide Mongodb instance.
-The following guide assumes that Mongodb would be installed in kubernetes cluster.
+We can deploy HA MongoDB in the k8 cluster or can use MongoDB Atlas to provide MongoDB instances.
+The following guide assumes that Mongodb would be installed in Kubernetes cluster.

 [Refer: Deploy MongoDB in Cluster](https://www.mongodb.com/docs/kubernetes-operator/master/tutorial/deploy-replica-set/)